When success requires an identity shift.

 Our brains prefer familiar patterns; predictability feels safer than uncertainty, even when the familiar script no longer fits who we are becoming.

+So we stay in the old theater.
+We know the lighting.
+We know the lines.
 We even know exactly where the exit is.

 Growth, though, requires an identity update.